 Example: Mother and Father are divorced, and decide to share joint legal custody of Child, but also agree that Mother should have primary physical custody of Child.
 Mother and Father will work together to reach an agreement on all major issues concerning Child's welfare and upbringing (legal custody), but Child will live primarily with Mother.

-Get a Free Legal Review of Your Child Custody Proposal
+Get Professional Legal Help With Your Child Custody Dispute

 If you are going through a legal battle over child custody, it is always helpful to have a lawyer present for advice and counseling.
 A child custody lawyer can assist you in obtaining the right arrangement for your child or children, whether it's joint custody or some other arrangement.
-Get a head-start today by having a family law attorney review your custody proposal today, at no cost to you.
+Get a head-start today by getting in touch with a family law attorney near you.